mvolkmann/blog/src/zig.md

 ## Used By

 - {% aTargetBlank "https://bun.sh", "Bun" %} - a JavaScript/TypeScript
-  runtime and toolchain, is primarily written in Zig.
+  run-time and toolchain, is primarily written in Zig.
   Bun has many advantages over Node.js and Deno including much better performance.

 - {% aTargetBlank "https://tigerbeetle.com", "TigerBeetle" %} is